-Mr. Pyle moved that council instruct the clerk to write Welsbach Co. requesting that they give
+Mr. Pyle moved that council instruct the clerk to write Welsbach Co. requesting that they give their lamp posts another coat of aluminum paint.
+May 5 1912

 J. Williams has a gobbler that weighs 38 lbs and expects it to weigh 50 by Thanksgiving.
 May 7 1912